virt-s1/os-tests/README.md

 ### Contribution

 You are welcome to create pull request or raise issue.
-New case from real customer senario or rhbz is prefered.
+New case from real customer scenario or rhbz is preferred.
 Developing tool VS code is recommended with [refnow](https://marketplace.visualstudio.com/items?itemName=FrankLiang.refnow) plugin which ships the newest case doc template.

 If adding case, please verify case doc before pushing.